churchmanlab/genewalk/README.md

 final results are stored.
 The files stored in the project folder are:
 - **`genewalk_results.csv`** - The main results table, a comma-separated values text file.
 See below for detailed description.
 - `genes.pkl` - A processed representation of the given gene list, in Python pickle (.pkl) binary file format.
-- `multi_graph.pkl` - A networkx MultiGraph which was assembled based on the given list of genes, an interaction network, GO annotations, and the GO ontology.
+- `multi_graph.pkl` - A networkx MultiGraph resembling the GeneWalk network which was assembled based on the given list of genes, an interaction network, GO annotations, and the GO ontology.
 - `deep_walk_node_vectors_*.pkl` - A set of learned node vectors for each analysis repeat for the graph.
 - `deep_walk_node_vectors_rand_*.pkl` - A set of learned node vectors for each analysis repeat for a random graph.
-- `deep_walk_rand_simdists.pkl` - Distributions constructed from repeats.
+- `gene_walk_rand_simdists.pkl` - Distributions constructed from repeats.
 - `deep_walk_*.pkl` - A DeepWalk object for each analysis repeat on the graph (only present if save_dw argument is set to True).
 - `deep_walk_rand_*.pkl` - A DeepWalk object for each analysis repeat on a random graph